HealthRecords/health-record-visualizer/README.md

 ## Why?
 My initial goal is to graph my weight and blood-pressure over time.
 Kaiser's app allows you to graph test results, but I have not found a way to graph vital sign recording over time.
 You can look at each record, one at a time, but who wants to do that?

-# How to get your data
+# How to Get Your Kaiser Medical Record data

 1. What I did was go to the Apple Health app on my iPhone.
 2. Selected my profile picture to open my profile.